russellshen/MinimaLIST-Project/modules/README.md

 to each of my 4 intellectual domains.
 - The commit history on all public branches will be the backward-facing philological documentation of the project's progress.
+- There is also a shared Afterword because all paths converge on the same culminating insight.

 # Starting Links to the Main Intended Traversals of the Modular MinimaLIST Project